daisy-dotcom/Broken-Karaoke/README.md

 ### 1. Generation of Random Game Sets/Events

-There will be 3 levels of difficulty, namely, beginner, intermediate and expert and this selection will be made in the function main_menu.
-They will guess 2, 4 and 8 song titles respectively from a set of eight songs.
+There will be 3 levels of difficulty, namely, beginner, intermediate and expert, along with 4 different genres: Pop, R&B, Hip Hop/Rap, and Rock.
+These selections will be made in the function main_menu.
+They will guess 2, 4 and 8 song titles, based on the difficulty chosen, from a set of eight songs in each genre.
 A random number generator (rng.cpp) will be used to select which song to have the player guess.
 The songs will be numbered from 1 - 8.

 ### 2. Dynamic Memory Management